 - Helicopter Tour Over the Canyon

 What better way to see the entirety of the park than from a birds eye view?
-Helicopter tours will take passengers over top of the park, allowing for wide sweeping sights and picturesque views. ✔ Book a helicopter tour here.
+Helicopter tours take you right over the top of the park, allowing for wide sweeping sights and picturesque views.
+It’s not outrageously expensive.
+We spent about $350/pp for a 40-minute helicopter ride with Maverick Helicopters.
+It was VERY MUCH worth it. ✔ Book a helicopter tour here.

 - Open-Air Hummer Tour